 g Includes occupants of other unknown vehicle types and other nonmotorists.

 r Vessel-related injuries include those involving damage to vessels, such as collisions or groundings.
 Injuries not related to vessel casualties include those from falls overboard or from accidents involving onboard equipment.

 1970-94: National Transportation Safety Board, Annual Review of Aircraft Accident Data: General Aviation (Washington, DC: Annual issues).

-1995-2011: Ibid., Analysis and Data Division, personal communications, Nov.
+1995-2014: Ibid., Analysis and Data Division, personal communications, Nov.
 9, 2009, Sep.
 29, 2011, Jan.
-23, 2013, and Sept.
-2013.
+23, 2013, Aug.
+2013, Apr.
+2015. and Oct.
+2015.

 1990-99: U.S. Department of Transportation, National Highway Traffic Safety Administration, National Center for Statistics and Analysis, Traffic Safety Facts 1999, DOT HS 809 100 (Washington, DC: December 2000), table 4.